7890/jack_tools/audio_rxtx/README.md

 ** not for production use -- experimental **

 jack_audio_send & jack_audio_receive are jack clients
-allowing real-time uncompressed/unchanged ~native JACK audio data transfer over the network using OSC messages.
+allowing uncompressed/unchanged ~native JACK audio data transfer over a LAN using OSC messages.
 One blob per channel and period, one "multi-channel" period per message.
 All exchanging systems must share the same sampling rate, period size and bytes per sample.